kippfish/kippfish/README.md

 <p align="center">
 keep your drama away from me, i have no interest in it, but i WILL call you out if you're being an ass. also, it's called safe server for a reason, don't be a huge freak in public chat, i just find it unnecessary and weird
 <p align="center">
-using the chat can cause me great anxiety sometimes, so there may be times i will only use pony actions, its still absolutely okay to interact at these times, just note i will likely not be talking or only very selective whispers. i usually try to be holding a flower at these times
+using the chat can cause me great anxiety sometimes, so there may be times i will only use pony actions, its still absolutely okay to interact at these times, just note i will likely not be talking or only very selective whispers
 <p align="center">
 multifandom, multishipper, rarepair enjoyer
 <p align="center">